KendyC/kendyc.github.io/ReadMe.md

 "progress brings with it the amelioration of the human condition"

-root@KenDC:~# Technologist made with 💚 in Virginia for the betterment of the 🌎
+Technologist made with 💚 in Virginia for the betterment of the 🌎

 now everything's our technology